Is it Safe to Visit Mongolia? A Traveler’s Guide

 Medical facilities in Ulaanbaatar are generally better than in rural areas, but they can still be limited.
 Travelers should have a comprehensive travel insurance policy that covers medical evacuation in case of an emergency.

 Another health concern in Mongolia is the risk of altitude sickness, particularly for travelers visiting the Gobi Desert or other high-altitude areas.
 Travelers should take precautions to acclimatize to the high altitude, such as drinking plenty of water and avoiding strenuous activities.
-(See Also: Is Israel Safe To Visit Right Now?
-Insights & Advice)
+(See Also: Is It Safe To Visit Vaishno Devi?
+A Traveler’s Guide)

 Diseases and Vaccinations